Asif-MushtaqAA/Inverse-PARSEC/README.md

 Limitations:
 The Inverse PARSEC approach is good at reconstructing aerofoil shapes from coordinate data.
 However, it struggles to accurately reconstruct aerofoils with camber exceeding 4% of the chord length, such as the NACA 6412.

-Example implementation in console
+#Example implementation in console
-Place the aerofoil coordinate file in the coord folder, then run the script from inverse_parsec import main main()
+Place the aerofoil coordinate file in the coord folder, then run the script.

+from inverse_parsec import main
+main()